 Believe it or not, working in cannabis is still just a job with the typical responsibilities you might find at any other position.
 A dispensary is a retail establishment and working in one is really no different, except you have a lot more cameras watching your every move.
 You may have to clean toilets or mop floors, countdown a cash register, or do inventory.
 Here are a few mundane, tedious tasks which the cannabis industry has to do that other industries don't:

 - No, you can't be stoned on the job.
 Regardless of the false propaganda, budtenders are not high at work – or at least they aren't supposed to be.
-While many budtenders are medical patients, they won't be incoherent on the job – there are too many responsibilities and opportunities for error.
+While many budtenders are medical consumers, they won't be incoherent on the job – there are too many responsibilities and opportunities for error.
 (Again, I'll touch base on this later.)

 - Dispensaries are ridiculously secure.
 By law, all cannabis products must be stored under lock and key, so all those products that sit out on shelves, the jars of marijuana flower, and anything else containing THC must be moved to secured storage in the back every night, and replaced on the shelves the next morning.